meatball133/crystal/exercises/concept/johannes-juice-maker/.docs/hints.md

 ## 3. Turn on the machine

-- Define an instance method `turn_on`.
+- Define an instance method called `turn_on`.
 - Set the [instance variable][instance-variable] `@running` to `true`.

 ## 4. Status of the machine

-- Define an instance method `status`.
+- Define an instance method called `status`.
 - Return the [instance variable][instance-variable] `@running`.

 ## 5. Add juice

-- Define an instance method `add_juice`, that takes an integer as an argument.
+- Define an instance method called `add_juice`, that takes an integer as an argument.
 - Set the [instance variable][instance-variable] `@amount_of_juice_in_cup` to the sum of the current value of `@amount_of_juice_in_cup` and the argument passed to the method.

 ## 6. Turn off the machine

-- Define an instance method `turn_off`, that takes an integer as an argument.
+- Define an instance method called `turn_off`, that takes an integer as an argument.
 - Set the [instance variable][instance-variable] `@running` to `false`.
 - Set the [instance variable][instance-variable] `@amount_of_juice_in_cup` to the current value of `@amount_of_juice_in_cup` minus the argument passed to the method times 5.